 Follow-up office appointment

-A follow-up outpatient visit will be scheduled for 4 weeks after your child's surgery.
+A follow-up outpatient visit will be scheduled for four weeks after your child's surgery.
 Your child's health care provider will examine the wound and evaluate his or her recovery.